 Core Concepts: Economic Value Estimation (EVE)

-Economic Value Estimation (EVE) is a modelling framework introduced in the classic 2013 book The Strategy and Tactics of Pricing by Thomas T. Nagle.
-It looks at a monetary value created by a product or a service for a particular customer versus their next best alternative.
+Economic Value Estimation (EVE) is a modeling framework introduced in the classic 2013 book The Strategy and Tactics of Pricing by Thomas T. Nagle.
+It looks at the monetary value created by a product or a service for a particular customer versus their next best alternative.
 It is one approach to building a value model.
 The terms have been

 • Competitor Reference Value.
-It is the price customer pays for the next best alternative.
+It is the price the customer pays for the next best alternative.

 • Positive Differentiation Value.
-The monetary value an offering creates for the customer, which exceeds the next best alternative (these are based on the six types of positive value driver).
+The monetary value an offering creates for the customer, which exceeds the next best alternative (these are based on the 6 types of positive value drivers).

 • Negative Differentiation Value.
 Additional costs that the customer incurs with the offering, switching costs, training, or any positive differentiation value of the next best alternative.